 Travel Tips for NTM Patients

-Travel, particularly by airplane, can become burdensome for NTM patients who deal with medications through IV or inhalation.
+Travel, particularly by airplane, can become burdensome for NTM patients who deal with medications through IV or inhalation, or who require supplemental oxygen.
 Thankfully, there are ways to make this much easier for you, your traveling companions, and any security personnel you will deal with along the way.

 First, the TSA has approved a wallet-sized printable card that you as a traveler can use to notify agents of any conditions or devices that would require special attention.
 This card fits in a wallet and says, “I have the following health condition, disability or medical device that may affect my screening” with a blank space to be filled in by the passenger.
 The cards do not exempt a passenger from screening.